-options vesting each month measured from the grant date, subject to the named executive officer's continued service through each applicable vesting date.
-(6a) Ms. Banard joined the Company in April 2022.
-Her option award granted under the Company's 2018 Inducement Plan, with 25% of the shares vesting on the first-year anniversary of her start date, and the remaining shares becoming vested in equal monthly installments over the following 36 months of her continuous service.
+(5)Represents RSU awards granted under the Company's 2014 Equity Incentive Plan (the "2014 EIP") with the exception of Ms. Banard's RSU awards (see 5a), with approximately 1/16th of the total number of shares underlying the RSUs vesting on specific dates that approximate quarterly vesting from the grant date, subject to the named executive officer's continued service through each applicable vesting date.
+(5a) Ms. Banard joined the Company in April 2022.
+Her RSU award granted under the Company's 2018 Inducement Plan, with 25% of the RSUs vesting on the first quarterly vesting date that occurs on or following the one-year anniversary of her start date, and 1/16th of the total number of shares subject to the award vesting on the next 12 quarterly vesting dates, subject to her continued service through each applicable vesting date.